Kaktushose/jda-commands/wiki/docs/middlewares/permissions.md

     or secure a critical command further you should use the permissions system of JDA-Commands.

 ## Adding Permissions to an Interaction
-Use the <com.github.kaktushose.jda.commands.annotations.interactions.Permissions>
+Use the <io.github.kaktushose.jdac.annotations.interactions.Permissions>
 annotation to add permissions to an interaction.
 This isn't limited to slash commands, but can be any type of interaction.

-The <com.github.kaktushose.jda.commands.annotations.interactions.Permissions>
+The <io.github.kaktushose.jdac.annotations.interactions.Permissions>
 annotation takes an arbitrary amount of Strings as input.
 Each String defines a `permission` that must be present.
 By default, you can pass Discord Permissions, like `BAN_MEMBERS`.
 JDA-Commands will then check if the executor has the respective Discord Permission before executing the interaction.